 Fully Unmanned or

-Swiftships and the University of Louisiana at Lafayette have successfully
+Swiftships and the University of Louisiana at Lafayette have Successfully Developed the Autonomous Anaconda (AN-2))

 The goal of this partnership was to design a vessel to support the efforts of military operations on in-land waters by providing the combined advantages of power, speed, stealth, greater mobility, ease of deployment, and mission success.
 This new technology coupled with Swiftships’ Special Operations Craft allows brown water missions to be implemented effectively without any human endangerment.

 The UL-Lafayette team joined Swiftships employees, members of the media, U.S. Rep. Charles Boustany, R-Lafayette, and Department of Commerce trade specialist Brie Knox for the remote controlled demonstration.
 The remote controlled version of the Anaconda (AN-2) is the first step in developing an autonomous watercraft.

 Joshua Vaughan, an assistant professor in UL-Lafayette’s Mechanical Engineering Department, was operating the vessel using an iPad.
 Vaughan is leading a team that includes mechanical engineering graduate students Nicholas Bergeron and Brett Marks to develop the autonomous system.

 The technology team is developing methods to use lasers, cameras, ultra-sound and other sensors that gauge currents and waves to detect obstacles in water such as logs or oncoming boats.
 Information flows to an almost-sentient computer system that reacts quickly, steering and accelerating the boat like an experienced human pilot.

 “The partnership between UL and Swiftships means big things for Louisiana’s economy”, Boustany said during Tuesday’s demonstration.
 “It’s very maneuverable and quiet, but at the end of the day, what all this means is that Louisiana can be part of the renaissance of shipbuilding for the entire United States, which will allow us to export this kind of technology,” Boustany said.